Owl Spirit Animal

 Your spirit animal serves as a guide, bringing you messages from the Universe to help guide you on your human life path and in your soul’s journey.

-According to many Native American traditions, you don’t necessarily choose your spirit animals.
+According to some Native American traditions, you don’t necessarily choose your spirit animals.
 Rather, they choose you.
 If an owl makes him or herself known to you, whether in real life or through art, the media, or elsewhere – pay attention.
 There are no coincidences.

-The Owl Spirit Guide
+The Owl Spirit Animal Guide

-The owl can teach you about your existence, your perceptions and your behavior, as well as your purpose in this lifetime.
+The owl can teach you about your existence, your perceptions, and your behavior, as well as your purpose in this lifetime.
 Animals, including spirit animals, exist of their own accord.
 They are not here for us.
 But like all relationships, they have something to teach us.

 While many of us have not had the opportunity to see an owl in the wild, we can still get to know them through the work of wildlife biologists, filmmakers, artists, and owl protection organizations who can help us understand them better.

 How do you know if the owl is your spirit animal?

 If you are wondering if the owl is your spirit animal, consider the questions below.
 As you read this post, you’ll learn more about owls, so it will become more clear to you.
 If you already know, you may learn some new things about owls that will help guide you on your life path.
 There is always more we can learn from these wise beings.

 - Were you especially interested in owls as child?

 - Has an owl somehow made himself or herself known to you, whether it’s crossing your path in real life or in art or the media, in a way that riveted your attention?